 How was your weekend?
 It was such a gorgeous weekend here…we had a bit of rain, but then lots and lots of sun.
 It’s starting to look really pretty out there with the leaves changing colors.
 I wish that fall was longer…it would be nice to be able to enjoy it for about four months and then have just two months of winter.
 I wonder how we can make that happen? ;)

 Today I’ll be sharing my first sweet recipe of this 31 day series.
 These almond meal cookies are a big hit with my two boys.
 They are chewy and flavorful and delicious.
 I love the texture and nuttiness that you get when you bake with almond meal.
-I get ours from Trader Joe’s, but Bob’s Red Mill also makes it if you don’t happen to have a Trader Joe’s near you. (affiliate link).
+I get ours from Trader Joe’s, but there are other brands available if you don’t happen to have a Trader Joe’s near you.

 - 2 cups almond meal